magnusandy/skeleteonFlip/README.md

     - buttons for end pages (contine for victory or menu for end);
     - Display names of difficulty in the options
     - saved sound settings needs to apply to sound manager after initialized
-    - level/stage is not coming though from the save

 Second Iteration (upgrades):
     - track coins